bethmij/Hostel-Management-Hibernate/readme.md

 ![image](./Screenshot/Screenshot%20(464).png)

--While login to the system this will search for students, whose key money payment is due in one week as they will get 2 month period for their total payment.And send them a remider email
+- While login to the system this will search for students, whose key money payment is due in one week as they will get 2 month period for their total payment.And send them a remider email

 ![image](./Screenshot/Screenshot%20(476).png)